nextstrain/nextclade/packages/nextclade_cli/README.md

  2. Run:

     ```
+    nextclade \
+      --input-fasta=sequences.fasta \
+      --input-root-seq=reference.fasta \
+      --genes=E,M,N,ORF1a,ORF1b,ORF3a,ORF6,ORF7a,ORF7b,ORF8,ORF9b,S \
+      --input-gene-map=genemap.gff \
+      --input-tree=tree.json \
+      --input-qc-config=qc.json \
-    nextalign \
+      --input-pcr-primers=primers.csv \
-      --sequences=sequences.fasta \
+      --output-json=output/nextclade.json \
-      --reference=reference.fasta \
+      --output-csv=output/nextclade.csv \
-      --genemap=genemap.gff \
+      --output-tsv=output/nextclade.tsv \
-      --genes=E,M,N,ORF10,ORF14,ORF1a,ORF1b,ORF3a,ORF6,ORF7a,ORF7b,ORF8,ORF9b,S \
+      --output-tree=output/nextclade.auspice.json \
       --output-dir=output/ \
-      --output-basename=nextalign
+      --output-basename=nextclade
     ```

     Add `--verbose` flag to show more information in the console.
-Add `--write-ref` flag to also write gap-stripped reference sequence and peptides into outputs.
+Add `--include-reference` flag to also write gap-stripped reference sequence and peptides into outputs.

- 3. Find the output files in the `output/` directory
+ 3. Find the output files in the `output/` directory:

+    - nextclade.aligned.fasta - aligned input sequences
+    - nextclade.gene.<gene_name>.fasta - peptides corresponding to each gene
+    - nextclade.insertions.csv - list of stripped insertions for each input sequence
+    - nextclade.tsv - results of the analysis in TSV format
+    - nextclade.csv - same results, but in CSV format
+    - nextclade.json - detailed results of the analysis in JSON format
+    - nextclade.auspice.json - same as input tree, but with the input sequences placed onto it

 #### 💬 Feedback

-Do you find Nextalign useful?
+Do you find Nextclade useful?
 Tell us about your use-case and experience with it.

 If you want to report an error or request a new feature, please open a [new Github Issue](https://github.com/nextstrain/nextclade/issues/new).